NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-3-visualising-workflows.md

 Snakemake is aware of changes to four categories of such "rerun-triggers":
-"input" (changes to rule input files), "params" (changes to the rule `params` section), "software-env" (changes to conda environment files specified by the `conda:` directive) and "code" (changes to code in the `shell:`, `run:`, `script:` and `notebook:` directives).
+"input" (changes to rule input files), "params" (changes to the rule `params` section), "software-env" (changes to Conda environment files specified by the `conda:` directive) and "code" (changes to code in the `shell:`, `run:`, `script:` and `notebook:` directives).